Laoujin/ChromeUserScripts/README.md

 stores the scripts in a Sqlite database.
 Not very source-controlly.
 Hence this repository.

+## Install them

 Turn on "Developer mode" and use `Load unpacked`:
 ```
 chrome://extensions/
 ```

+## Development

-Need to click the refresh button there for any change to have effect!
+Need to click the refresh button in `chrome://extensions` for any change to have effect!

-Now it's vanilla JS and jQuery scripts but could switch to [Chrome Content Scripts](https://developer.chrome.com/extensions/content_scripts)
+All scripts are vanilla JS and jQuery scripts but could switch to [Chrome Content Scripts](https://developer.chrome.com/extensions/content_scripts)

+## UserScript info

 Chrome stores the extensions here:
 (Changes made here are ignored/overwritten)